They are usually carbon steel pans, up to 35 cm (14 inches) wide, but generally about 18 to 20 cm (7 to 8 inches) wide.

 The pan should be heated until drops of water on it will dance.
 Generally you put in about 4 tablespoons (1/4 cup / about 50 ml) of batter at a time, then you tilt and rotate the pan about until the entire bottom has a thin coat of the batter.
 A good crêpe pan should be light enough to raise and tilt easily to cause the batter to spread freely.

 You can get electric crêpe pans; there are also uniquely designed ones, such as upside down ones, whose surface you dip into the batter.
+Commercial electric ones are often just round, flat surfaces with no rims or just slightly upturned edges.

-For the record, Julia Child recommended using a non-stick skillet rather than hard to care for specialized crêpe pans.
+For the record, Julia Child recommended using a non-stick skillet rather than hard-to-care-for specialized crêpe pans.

 Associated Press.
 A Julia Child lesson: Crepe pans.
 Phoenix, Arizona: The Arizona Republic.
 7 August 2009.